Mutanu-Vivian/Top-Car-Dealer-Analysis-/README.md

-## Top-Car-Dealer-Analysis-
+# Top Car Dealer Analysis
-This is a project done in a Career Boost with PowerBI bootcamp
+This is a project done in the Career Boost with PowerBI bootcamp

-#Project Objective
+## Project Objective
 Top Car Dealers want to understand the distribution of the sales across the regions they operate in.

+## Dataset